dingloid/Word-Count/README.md

 # Word-Count

-Java Gui that opens a file and users can find specific words or get a word count from a text file.
+Java Gui that opens a .txt file and users can find specific words or get a word count from the file.